o3de/o3de.org/content/docs/user-guide/components/reference/physx/fixed-joint.md

 Specify the rotation of the joint relative to the entity transform.

 **Lead Entity**
-Specify the parent entity that will drive the joint.
+Specify the lead (parent) entity that will drive the joint.

 **Breakable**
 When enabled, the joint will break if sufficient force is applied.
 Enabling **Breakable** exposes the **Maximum Force** and **Maximum Torque** properties.